 Once you’ve hit your emergency savings target, use extra cash to make progress with other goals like investing, paying off debt, and even vacation.
 If you’re unsure where to start, work with a CFP to create a plan that makes the most of your cash.

-Should I invest now or wait for the stock market to fall?
+Should I invest now or wait for the best time?

 Investing is a double-edged sword.
 It’s the best way to grow wealth and reach your long-term goals, but it also comes with the risk of losing money.
 Naturally, we try to avoid losses by looking for the perfect time to invest our cash.